mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         R  version: 4.3.1

-# 2. Guide to data requirements.
+# 2. Guide to data requirements

 To estimate the causal effect, the minimum information required is as follows: